Montreal, We're Taking This Offline — I'm Now a Circle Community Lead

 What is Squarespace Circle, anyway?

-Members get early access to new Squarespace features, dedicated support, client discounts, and a forum full of people who've dealt with the same quirky spacing issues you have.
+Members get early access to new Squarespace features, dedicated support, client discounts, and a forum full of people who've all dealt with the same weird spacing issues and unannounced changes and bugs.
 There are three tiers — Member, Silver, and Gold/Platinum — based on how many client sites you've launched.
 The more you build, the more you unlock.

 And what's a Circle Club?